adamsullovey/nextjs-nextauth-dynamodb/README.md

 - [Next Auth with DynamoDB](https://github.com/tgandrews/next-auth-dynamodb) doesn't have docs, but the code is easy enough to read

+  - this requires 3 DynamoDB tables (accounts, sessions, users).
+My other DynamoDB work as all been done in a single table, so this was a small surprise but totally ok

 - plan on having a build script like build.sh from the start.
 I feel like I always add one eventually with Netlify projects

+- Twitter requires some sort of approval for creating new applications, but old applications are grandfathered in and can be pointed at new URLs